GeekTrainer/learn-vue/m01-create-data-driven-websites-with-vue.js/includes/6-select-a-code-editor.md

 ## Select a Code Editor

-To follow along with the exercises and coding examples described in this training, you will need a code editor.
-This could be a simple text editor such as **Notepad** on a Windows machine or **TextEdit** on a Mac.
-However, you will find it more useful to install a code editor that provides functionalities like syntax coloring and code hinting.
-Several free code editors that are commonly used include Atom, Sublime, Brackets, Vim, Bluefish, Notepad++ and Visual Studio Code (VS Code).
+To follow along with the exercises and coding examples described in this learning path, you will want to use a code editor.
+While a simple text editor such as **Notepad** on a Windows machine or **TextEdit** on a Mac would work, we will be using [Visual Studio Code](https://code.visualstudio.com), an open source code editor.
+You are of course free to use whatever editor you prefer.
+You can refer to the [Visual Studio Code download page](https://code.visualstudio.com/download) for instructions on installation for Windows, macOS and Linux.

 We will demonstrate this project using **VS Code**.
 You can download and set up a free version of VS Code for the Windows, Mac or Linux platforms from the [Visual Studio download site](https://code.visualstudio.com/download).
-After completing the VS Code installation, install the following extensions:
+After completing the VS Code installation, you will also want to install the following extensions:

 - Vue (syntax highlighting for Vue.js) - jcbuisson
 - Vue VSCode Snippets - sarah.drasner